Tommimon/add-to-desktop/README.md

 You can improve this extension by translating it in a new language:

-- First make sure the langues is not present in the [list of supported languages](https://github.com/Tommimon/add-to-desktop/tree/master/po) yet
+- First make sure the language isn't already in the [list of supported languages](https://github.com/Tommimon/add-to-desktop/tree/master/po)
 - To submit the translation you can open an Issue or a Pull Request:

 1) **Issue**